Cristiano Novembre: Debut

 Novembre officially began his senior career with non-(fully)-professional club, Serie D side Fano, where he was the starting goalkeeper for the entire 2006–07 Serie D season, making 32 appearances.
-Following several impressive displays, Novembre was scouted by European powerhouse Juventus F.C., which won its historical Serie B champion title back to Serie A after relegation due to the 2006 Italian football scandal.
+Following several impressive displays, Novembre was scouted by European powerhouse Juventus FC, which won its historical Serie B champion title back to Serie A after relegation due to the 2006 Italian football scandal.

 Juventus

-In July 2007, Juventus F.C. officially offered a contract to Novembre.
+In July 2007, Juventus FC officially offered a contract to Novembre.
 Juventus youth goalkeeper, Antonio Mirante was sent out on loan during that transfer window and hence, Novembre and Jess Vanstrattan were signed to provide extra cover for first choice Gianluigi Buffon and experienced backup Emanuele Belardi.
 Despite taking part in several friendly matches, as well as summer tournaments, Novembre spent the entire 2007–2008 season behind Buffon, Belardi, and Vanstrattan in the pecking order, partially due to his young age and lack of experience.
 In June 2008, Novembre was released.